ubednama/Minimal-Portfolio/README.md

 A minimal, clean and elegant portfolio template for showcasing your work and skills.

+This is the public version of my personal portfolio, which you can view [here](https://ubednama.netlify.app/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.